 Western New York’s finest sports and recreation facility.
 Featuring a fitness center, leagues, academies, camps, clinics, training time, and other opportunities for youth and adults in soccer, lacrosse, baseball, softball, basketball.

-It is home to the Rochester Rhinos of the United Soccer League and, at times, the Rochester Rattlers of Major League Lacrosse (who return for the 2017 season).
-The stadium hosts other sporting events such as high school soccer, Rochester Junior Rhinos soccer games and practices, American football, field hockey and drum and bugle corps competitions as well as concerts.
+The sporting complex hosts events such as high school soccer, Rochester Junior Rhinos soccer games and practices, American football, field hockey and drum and bugle corps competitions as well as concerts.

 Ontario Beach Park